sdrjones/mtws/53_glitter/README.md

 **LEDs**: Each LED shows the current level of a grain's output.
 Six LEDs, six grains - nice!

 ## Credits

 Thanks to Tom Whitwell for the amazing Music Thing Modular Workshop System.

 Thanks to Chris Johnson for the excellent Utility-Pair examples.

-Thanks to the discord community of computer card creators who inspired me to have a go at this.
+Thanks to Dune Desormeaux, Brian Dorsey and the whole community of computer card creators whose work inspired me to have a go at this.